remla23-team19/model-training/README.md

 Running this script will print and return the predicted sentiment of the reviews in the given data file.
 By default, the script will use the BoW and Classifier model from the training phase.
 If you want to use a different model, please update the models in `/models` and change the model names in the script.

 ## Code Quality
 To improve the code quality as much as possible, the following tools have been utilised to adhere to best practices.
+Note, the following tools are also used in the CI/CD pipeline and reports are generated automatically.

 ### PyLint
 Run via `pylint ./scripts`.
 The following output should be observed: